Breathing and Exchange of Gases MCQ

 (D) IRV + TV

-In mammals, carbon dioxide is transported from tissues to the respiratory surface by
+In mammals, how is carbon dioxide mainly transported to the lungs?

 (A) Shark, Tadpole, Scorpion